IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Poor countries sell their grain to the West for hard currency while their own children starve in their arms.
 And the West feeds it to livestock. . .
 So we can eat a steak?
 I bet I am not the only one in the room who sees this as a crime?”

->“Every morsel of meat we eat is slapping the tear-stained face of a starving child.
+>“Every morsel of meat we eat is **slapping the tear-stained face of a starving child**.
 When I look into her eyes, do I remain silent?”

 >“If everyone ate a Western diet, we would need two Planet Earths to feed them.
 We only have one.
 And she is dying.”